Minister Destroys Corbyn Over Hypocritical Demands to "Tackle Racism"

 Speaking in the Chamber today, Atkins slammed Corbyn:

 “I suspect I’m not the only person who has felt a little bit astonished that it is this right honourable member who’s chosen to ask that question about taking immediate action to tackle racism…I am also reminded that a Jewish female MP had to have police protection at his party conference because of fears for her own safety.
-So I will listen many, many people about tackling racism.
+So I will listen to many, many people about tackling racism.
 I will work with pretty much anyone.
 But I must say, I will take a long spoon on which to sup with this particular member.”

 Looks like Corbyn will have to try harder next time to – in his words – “unlock the talent of Black, Asian and Minority Ethnic people”…